james2406/CodeFirstGirls-York2016/1-html /README.md

 3. Save this file as index.html in the session_1 folder
 4. Open index.html in your browser of choice (chrome, firefox...)

-We use index.html as our homepage as we may have other files in our folder, such as about.html and contact.html
+We use index.html as our homepage as we may have other files in our folder, such as about.html and contact.html.
 When a user loads our site, they are automatically directed to our index file

-## Lesson One
+## Lesson One - tags

-HTML uses a set of elements for different types of content, which defines their value/meaning
+HTML uses a set of elements for different types of content, which defines their value/meaning.
 For example, a "&lt;p&gt;" element indicates a paragraph and the "&lt;img&gt;" indicates an image

 These elements are known as tags.
-Tags are enclosed by angle brackets (&lt;&gt;), and the closing tag begins with a forward slash
+Tags are enclosed by angle brackets (&lt;&gt;), and the closing tag begins with a forward slash.
+For example

 ```
 <h1>Hello World!</h1>